leaf-node/open_alert_viewer/.github/ISSUE_TEMPLATE/z-app-testing-checklist.md

     * [ ] Turning off notifications in app settings doesn't crash, freeze or blank out the app
     * [ ] ~App doesn't flicker when navigating through menus or scrolling~
 * [ ] Test app on tablet, phone and foldable form-factors, test changing rotation and folding
+* [ ] Run basic tests on oldest version of Android supported by the app
 * [ ] Permissions are requested after the user creates the first account, not when the app opens

 ## Linux-specific

 * [ ] Trying to open a second running version of the app only launches a notification
+* [ ] Enabling and disabling sound works as expected